Throughout a person’s career, they can often decide to leave their current position and seek new employment.

 How Not to Write a Resignation Letter

-One of the biggest mistakes some disgruntled employees make, is to use their letter of resignation as a means of delivering complaints.
+One of the biggest mistakes some disgruntled employees make is to use their letter of resignation to deliver complaints.

 How Do I Write My 2 Weeks Notice?